slatedocs/slate/source/index.md

 }
 ```

+This endpoint retrieves a specific audit with the supplied audit ID.
+The audit response contains the information
+recorded in the audit, as well as relevant parts of the original template at the time the audit was created, and links
+to media.

-> The full JSON object is much larger, including information in the `audit_data` and other fields.
+The full JSON object is much larger than the example here, including information in the `audit_data` and other fields.

-This endpoint retrieves a specific audit.

-...

 ### HTTP Request